Signed in as:

 Any notebook you’re willing to open.

-From time to time, you may hear about other Notebooking That Matters offerings, but participation in the challenge itself is always free.
+From time to time, you may hear about other offerings from Notebooking That Matters, but participation in the challenge itself is always free.

 No.